-The verse tells us that Vedanta establishes the existence of the Self (for someone who doesn't know) but by far its most important contribution lies in the how to use Self knowledge to obtain lasting happiness.
+The verse tells us that Vedanta establishes the existence of the Self but by far its most important contribution lies in the how to use Self knowledge to obtain lasting happiness.
 Therefore, the 'teachings' of Vedanta, instructions on how to use the mind to find fulfillment the only place it is to be found...in one's identity as Awareness.